worktheclock/replit.github.io/tutorials/10-productivity-hacks.md

 ## Using the global command palette

-If you hit `Ctrl+K` (`Cmd+K` on MacOS) you'll see the following modal pop up, which lets you navigate through different parts of Repl.it at lightning speed using only your keyboard.
+If you hit `Ctrl+K` (`Cmd+K` on MacOS) you'll see the following modal pop up, which lets you navigate through different parts of Replit at lightning speed using only your keyboard.
 If you have a lot of files, it's often useful to open them like this rather than scrolling through the directory structure in the files pane (the `find` option searches through files by their *name* while the `search` option searches through files by their *contents*.)

 ![**Image 1:** *Using the global command palette.*](/images/tutorials/10-productivity/10-01-global-cmd-palette.png)